 Ensure that after class, all children are collected promptly, and ideally, TWO Branch adults, preferably one male and one female or a tutor and one other adult are present to lock up the venue.

-Drop off and collection times should be strictly adhered to.
+Drop-off and collection times should be strictly adhered to.

 There should be adequate supervision of young people while they are waiting for class.